HenrikDK2/prio/README.md

 }
 ```

-_Should be located at "$home/.config/prio/config.json", it will use the dummy version above if the file doesn't exist upon launch.
+_The config is located at `/opt/prio/config.json`.
 Any changes requires restarting the service `systemctl restart prio.service` or rebooting._

 ### Main JSON object keys